 After receiving the power of the Holy Spirit at Pentecost, the Apostles went out and confirmed others, showing confirmation to be an individual and separate sacrament: Peter and John at Samaria (Acts 8:5-6, 14-17) and Paul at Ephesus (Acts 19:5-6).
 Also the Holy Spirit came down on Jews and Gentiles alike in Caesarea, prior to their baptisms.
 Recognizing this as a confirmation by the Holy Spirit, Peter commanded that they be baptized (cf. Acts 10:47).

-Confirmation in the Archdiocese of Seattle is evolving.
-Our current model is Confirming teen (16-17) in High School, the Archbishop has change the age of 13-14, Middle School.
-For more details contact the Director of Faith Formation at (360) 876-2762 or [email protected]
+Adolence Confirmation in the Archdiocese of Seattle has change to the age of 13-14, Middle School.
+For more details contact the Director of Faith Formation at (360) 876-2762 or [email protected].